-And that is exactly what we are doing in the ground turkey spaghetti squash casserole.
-Made with spaghetti squash, ground turkey, kale, onions, and ranch dressing and using eggs as a binder.
-It’s hearty and comforting, while still being healthy and makes a great meal for the whole family.
+We are using ground turkey, spaghetti squash, kale, onions, and ranch dressing and using eggs as a binder.
+It’s hearty and comforting, while still being healthy, making a great meal for the whole family.

 - spaghetti squash